 Acrylic glass is cut with a hacksaw and holes are drilled with a special adapter.

 Drilling has left some marks on the surface, so it has to be sprayed again.
 Not a big problem as the round cover has to be painted from the other side anyway.

 It’s drying very quickly, which means the blue paint can be applied this afternoon – with the door closed ’cause the day is very windy.

 A few more things had to be done before hanging it on the wall.
 It will be hung beside the thermostat just to save some space for future projects.

 It’s hard to take pictures in the dark so I used a desk lamp.
 The contents and the view from the top:

 This box is made of pallet wood and plastic.
 The knob was bought a few years ago, coincidentally it is the same wood as the box.
-Shelf support pegs came in a pack of 12, luckily for me – there was no leftovers.
-I’m very happy with how this drawer thing looks on the wall, even now when it’s partially filled with corks.
+Shelf support pegs came in a pack of 12, luckily for me – there were no leftovers.
+I’m very happy with how this drawer thing looks on the wall, even now as it’s partially filled with corks.